Michael Grade: ITV

 On 28 November 2006, Grade and the BBC confirmed that he was to resign from his position within the corporation to replace Sir Peter Burt as chairman, and Charles Allen as chief executive, of one of the companies forming part of its commercial rival, ITV.
 He became executive chairman of ITV plc on 8 January 2007.

-During Grade's tenure, ITV has struggled with falling advertising revenue and viewing figures.
+During Grade's tenure, ITV struggled with falling advertising revenue and viewing figures.
 Upon appointment, Grade announced that his first priority would be to work as a senior partner at ITV Network Limited to improve ITV programming, as well as strengthen its digital channels, ITV2, ITV3, ITV4 and CITV.
 On 12 September 2007, Grade announced a controversial five-year re-structuring plan for ITV plc-owned regions, selecting entertainment as the top priority.
 A major overhaul of ITV plc's regional structure was also proposed.

-The plans would result in the consolidation of the ITV regional news programmes in England, with regions now broadcasting a single service per region rather than multiple, specialised, local services (for example, ITV Yorkshire would no longer broadcast in separate Northern and Southern regions).
-They would also merge fully ITV Border with ITV Tyne Tees, and ITV West with ITV Westcountry, effectively ending two regions' tenure as independent players within ITV; the proposals have been criticised by BECTU and the National Union of Journalists.
+The plans resulted in the consolidation of the ITV regional news programmes in England, with regions now broadcasting a single service per region rather than multiple, specialised, local services.
+For example, ITV Yorkshire would no longer broadcast in separate northern and southern regions.
+They merged ITV Border with ITV Tyne Tees, and ITV West with ITV Westcountry, effectively ending two regions' tenure as independent players within ITV.
+The proposals were criticised by BECTU and the National Union of Journalists.
 Any such changes would be subject to approval by Ofcom.

 In March 2009, Grade initiated libel action against another television executive, Greg Dyke, and The Times newspaper over allegations of improper conduct made by Dyke about Grade, relating to his move from the BBC to ITV in 2006.
 The newspaper subsequently withdrew the allegations and published an apology, admitting that the allegations had no justification.

 On 23 April 2009, Grade announced he would be stepping down as chief executive to become non-executive chairman at the conclusion of regulatory reviews into advertising contract rights and digital TV, at some point before the end of 2009.

 Peerage

 Grade revealed his membership of the Conservative Party for the first time in May 2010.
 On 25 January 2011, he was created a life peer, as Baron Grade of Yarmouth, of Yarmouth in the County of Isle of Wight.
-He was introduced in the House of Lords on 27 January and sat as a Conservative until moving to the crossbenches as part of his role as Chairman of Ofcom, conditions of appointment effective from 1 May 2022.
+He was introduced in the House of Lords on 27 January and sat as a Conservative until moving to become non-affiliated as part of his role as chairman of Ofcom.